-For decades, grooming gangs in the UK operated in plain sight, preying on vulnerable children while systemic failures enabled their crimes.
-Survivors’ harrowing stories reveal a chilling pattern of abuse, victim-blaming, and institutional betrayal.
-The fight against these heinous crimes remains far from over.
+For decades, grooming gangs in the UK preyed on vulnerable children while authorities looked away.
+Now, survivors are breaking their silence—revealing a haunting pattern of abuse, blame, and institutional betrayal.

 Jan 8, 2025 - 3:40 PM